Ftgeorge/Blood-Grade/README.md

 # Blood-Grade
-An application that connects people in need of blood to blood donors
+An website that connects people in need of blood to blood donors